SAP-samples/btp-terraform-samples/released/terraform-be/artifactoryasbackend/README.md

 # Backend As Artifactory

-This terraform backend configuration utilizes [Artifactory](https://jfrog.com/artifactory/) as a remote [backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote), Storing the state in a workspace of an artifactory repository.
+This terraform backend configuration utilizes [Artifactory](https://jfrog.com/artifactory/) as a remote [backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote), Storing the state in a workspace of an Artifactory repository.

 ## Prerequisite